 Lenders use the risk rating to create a scale to limit their country risk and transfer risk exposures.
 Typically an overall country

-The size of the overall limits are proportional to the lending institution’s risk appetite and to the ratings.
+The size of the overall limits is proportional to the lending institution’s risk appetite and to the ratings.
 Low ratings would permit only small exposures with short tenors

 Describe some of the challenges in country risk analysis.